alihassan4198-tech/alihassan4198-tech/README.md

-## Hi 👋, I'm a Software and DevOps Engineer working in Lahore, Punjab, Pakistan
+## Hi 👋, I'm a Software and DevOps Engineer working in Punjab, Pakistan

 <p align="left">
 <!--   <a href="https://leetcode.com/alihassan4198/">